MBM Glossaries: Team Building Skills Definition

 Sense of Ownership

-A sense of responsibility and accountability.
+In particular, a sense of responsibility and accountability.

-To be of assistance or help to another person or group.
+In short, to be of assistance or help to another person or group.

-A collaborative and effective action of a group that improves efficiency.
+In brief, a collaborative and effective action of a group that improves efficiency.

 Being united or working as one to achieve a common goal.